who-blackbird/who-blackbird.github.io/contents/alignment.md

 There are many approaches to assess the quality of the reads.
 Here we will use [**NanoStat**](https://github.com/wdecoster/nanostat).
 This calculates various statistics from a long read sequencing dataset in FASTQ, BAM or albacore sequencing summary format.

-For FASTQ files, it provides information for the number of reads, the read lenght and quality distrubutions (including mean and median) and the read length [N50](http://www.metagenomics.wiki/pdf/definition/assembly/n50).
+For FASTQ files, it provides information for the number of reads, the read length and quality distributions (including mean and median) and the read length [N50](http://www.metagenomics.wiki/pdf/definition/assembly/n50).

 From your wd, run: